RiotGames/cloud-inquisitor/docs/source/quickstart.rst

 The example file ``variables/variables.json.sample`` provides sample variables needed to configure cinq.
 A full list of parameters is available in the build.json file.
 For detailed build information please see `additional options <./additional_options.rst>`_.

-**NOTE:** You will need to change some of these items as they are environnment-specific.
+**NOTE:** You will need to change some of these items as they are environment-specific.

 * The easiest way to get cinq up and running is to ensure you've properly configured all of the values in the sample file and most importantly the app_db_setup_local is set to True.
 The will install a local mysql-server on the instance itself and get the database setup for you. ::